CG6036/DemandForecasting/README.md

-# A hybrid machine learning model for demand forecasting: Combination of K-Means, Elastic-Net and Gaussian Process Regression
+# A Hybrid Machine Learning Model for Demand Forecasting: Combination of K-Means, Elastic-Net and Gaussian Process Regression

 ## Authors
 Doohee Chung @ ImpactiveAI